alexvigdor/djomo-core/README.md

 ```

-### Djomo JAX-RS Provider
+### djomo JAX-RS Provider

-This tiny module allows you to plug in Djomo as a provider of JSON reading and writing for JAX-RS applications.
-It supports customization of Json and Model objects using a custom JAX-RS ContextResolver, and supports the use of @Visit and @Parse annotations from Djomo on any JSON producing endpoint or entity.
+This tiny module allows you to plug in djomo as a provider of JSON reading and writing for JAX-RS applications.
+It supports customization of Json and Model objects using a custom JAX-RS ContextResolver, and supports the use of @Visit and @Parse annotations from djomo on any JSON producing endpoint or entity.
 It also includes an @Indent annotation to allow for pretty-printing responses.

 To use the the providers, you should register these two classes with your JAX-RS application